OpenSimulationInterface/osi-documentation/osi/howtocontribute.rst

 - Commented code: Did I remove any commented out lines?
   Did I leave a ``TODO`` or an old comment?

-- Docstrings: Did I export a new message?
-Each exported message should be documented.

 - Readability: Is the code easy to understand?
 Is it worth adding a comment to the code to explain a particular operation and its repercussion on the rest of the code?

 - Variable and function names: These should be meaningful and in line with the convention adopted in the code base.

-- Testing: Are the tests thoughtful?
-Do they cover the failure conditions?
-Are they easy to read?
-How fragile are they?
-How big are the tests?
-  Are they slow?

 - Are your Commit messages meaningful? (i.e., https://chris.beams.io/posts/git-commit/ )